Promoting sustainability and community while protecting fragile karst ecosystems.

 - The need to make concurrent sessions internally coherent.

-The Conference Committee discourages proposals for workshop or flash-talk sessions that focus on a single park or biosphere reserve unless the proposal explicitly describes how the information presented will be relevant to other areas.
+The Conference Committee discourages proposals for workshop sessions that focus on a single park, biosphere reserve, world heritage site, etc. unless the proposal explicitly describes how the information presented will be relevant to other areas.

 Step 3: Decide which format best suits your needs; then, review guidelines and instructions and submit your proposal.